CHPGenetics/chpgenetics.github.io/content/home/recent news.md

   #   3 = Card
   #   4 = Citation (publication only)
   view = 2

 [design.background]
   # Apply a background color, gradient, or image.
   #   Uncomment (by removing `#`) an option to apply it.
   #   Choose a light or dark text color by setting `text_color_light`.
   #   Any HTML color name or Hex value is valid.

   # Background color.
   # color = "navy"

   # Background gradient.
   # gradient_start = "DeepSkyBlue"
   # gradient_end = "SkyBlue"

   # Background image.
   # image = "background.jpg"  # Name of image in `static/media/`.
   # image_darken = 0.6  # Darken the image?
 Range 0-1 where 0 is transparent and 1 is opaque.

   # Text color (true=light or false=dark).
   # text_color_light = true

 [advanced]
  # Custom CSS.
  css_style = ""

  # CSS class.
  css_class = ""
 +++
+- 09/2025, Dr. Chen received pediatric discovery award from the Department of Pediatrics for his outstanding publication in translational science.
 - 9/2025 Chen Lab received an R01 from NIAMS with Dr. Torok to integrate spational transcriptomics with histology images for identifying scleroderma subgroups.
 - 8/2025 Chen Lab received a DoD grant with Dr. Torok to study pediatric scleroderma using a multi-omics approach.
 - 8/2025 Congratulations to Xiangyu Ye for receiving the highly competitive finalist for the ASHG trainee award, also with an oral talk at ASHG conference at Boston in Oct.